-How adding dates on blog posts affected my Keyword ranking:
+How adding dates to blog posts impacted my keyword ranking:

-Last week, I added the dates back on ShoutMeLoud blog posts, as obviously it gives a good user-experience.
-If you know, ShoutMeLoud is 5-year-old blog, and I have posts dated from 2008.
-From a searcher point of view, I would definitely prefer to read a post which is published recently, and when searching I will click links which are either dated recently or have no dates at all (Benefit of doubt).
+Last week I added the dates back onto ShoutMeLoud blog posts, as obviously it gives a good user-experience.
+As you may know, ShoutMeLoud is a 6-year-old WordPress blog, and I have posts dated from 2008.
+From the perspective of someone conducting a search, I would definitely prefer to read a post which has been published recently.
+In fact, when searching I often click on links which are either dated recently or have no dates at all.

-My keyword tracking tool, showed me what went wrong after adding date stamps to blog posts.
-So, after running this test, I again removed the dates, and if you would notice in above graph, my traffic is coming back, and here you could see improvement in keyword ranking after removing the date stamp:
+My keyword tracking tool showed me what went wrong after adding the date stamps to my blog posts.
+So, after running this test I removed the dates, and doing so caused my traffic to climb right back up.
+You can also see improvement in keyword ranking after removing the date stamp:

-Orange bracket shows drop in keyword ranking after adding dates back, and last column shows current ranking.
-Right now, all keyword ranking is improving, and I’m seeing increment in traffic with each passing day.
+The orange rectangle shows the decline in keyword ranking after adding the dates back, and the last column shows current ranking.
+Currently I’m seeing all keyword ranking improving, and I’m also seeing continued growth in traffic with each passing day.

 Conclusion of this case study:

 We’ve already established that dates on a blog post enhances user experience.
 At the same time, however, this case study has clearly shown that if dates are displayed in Google SERP’s, keyword ranking and blog traffic are negatively impacted.
 The best practice would be to show dates to your user, but not to search engines or you can show last updated time instead of published time.
 I suggest to got for later one, as it would be more meaningful for your readers.

 - Use this free plugin to remove date function from your WordPress theme.